pagkly/Zed/Investopedia4/What Market Research Tells Companies About New Products and Services.md

 ## Understanding Market Research

-The purpose of market research is to look at the market associated with a particular good or service to ascertain how the audience will receive it.
+The purpose of market research is to look at the market associated with a particular good or service to ascertain how the audience [[Will|will]] receive it.
 This can include information gathering for the purpose of [[market segmentation]](https://www.investopedia.com/terms/m/marketsegmentation.asp) and [[product differentiation]](https://www.investopedia.com/terms/p/product_differentiation.asp), which can be used to tailor advertising efforts or determine which features are seen as a priority to the consumer.

 A business must engage in a variety of tasks to complete the market research process.
 It needs to gather information based on the market [[sector]](https://www.investopedia.com/terms/s/sector.asp) being examined.
 The business needs to analyze and interpret the resulting data to determine the presence of any patterns or relevant data points that it can use in the decision-making process.

-Market research is a critical tool in helping companies understand what consumers want, develop products that those consumers will use, and maintain a [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp) over other companies in their industry.
+Market research is a critical tool in helping companies understand what consumers want, develop products that those consumers [[Will|will]] use, and maintain a [[competitive advantage]](https://www.investopedia.com/terms/c/competitive_advantage.asp) over other companies in their industry.

 ## How Market Research Gathers Information